machikolacey/milestone3/README.md

 ```

 </li>
-<li>Select your app by running this code below (Replace 'YOURAPPNANE' to your own app name):
+<li>Select your app by running this code below (Replace '- YOUR APP NAME -' with your own app name):

 ```

 git init

-heroku git:remote -a YOURAPPNAME
+heroku git:remote -a  - YOUR APP NAME -

 ```